MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/splunk-cheat-sheet.md

 ### Rename

 Kusto uses the `project-rename` operator to rename a field.
-By using `project-rename`, a query can take advantage of any indexes that are pre-built for a field.
+In the `project-rename` operator, a query can take advantage of any indexes that are prebuilt for a field.
 Splunk has a `rename` operator that does the same.

 | Product | Operator | Example |
 |:---|:---|:---|
 | Splunk | `rename` |  <code>Event.Rule=330009.2<br>&#124; rename Date.Exception as execption</code> |
 | Kusto | `project-rename` | <code>Office_Hub_OHubBGTaskError<br>&#124; project-rename exception = Date_Exception</code> |

-### Format results/Projection
+### Format results and projection

 Splunk doesn't appear to have an operator that's similar to `project-away`.
 You can use the UI to filter away fields.